Davide Dionigi

 Davide Dionigi (born 10 January 1974) is an Italian football coach and a former player.
-He was most recently the manager of Serie B club Cosenza.
+He is the manager of Serie B club Reggiana.

-Career

-Player
+Playing career

-Dionigi started his career at hometown club Modena and played 20 games in Serie B. He then signed by A.C.
-Milan and played on their youth team.
-He then transferred to Vicenza (Serie B), and in November 1993 left for Como.
-He won promotion with Como partially by his 14 goals.
-In summer 1994, he left for Reggiana of Serie A, but in November 1994 he left on loan back to Como, this time at Serie B. In summer 1995, he signed for his third Serie A team, A.C.
+Dionigi started his career at Modena and played 20 games in Serie B. He then signed for AC Milan and played on their youth team.
+He then transferred to Vicenza (Serie B) and left for Como in November 1993.
+He won promotion with Como, partially due to his 14 goals.
+In summer 1994, he left for Reggiana of Serie A, but in November 1994, he went on loan back to Como, this time at Serie B. In summer 1995, he signed for his third Serie A team, A.C.
 Torino, due to Como's relegation.
-In summer 1996, he had to search club again, due to Torino relegation.
-This time, joined Reggina of Serie B. He won top-scorer that season, and he was signed by another Serie A team Fiorentina.
+In the summer of 1996, he had to search for a club again due to Torino's relegation.
+This time, joined Reggina of Serie B. He won the top scorer that season, and he was signed by another Serie A team Fiorentina.
 He played his worst Serie A start, and moved to Piacenza in October 1998, where he played two seasons.
-In January 2000, Piacenza sent him to Sampdoria of Serie B, but they met again six months later, due to relegation of Piacenza and Sampdoria missed the chance to promote.
-In January 2001, he re-joined Reggina, this time at Serie A to avoid relegation.
-But Reggina relegated at last, but Dionigi was one of the players to help the club back to Series A just a year later.
+In January 2000, Piacenza sent him to Sampdoria of Serie B, but they met again six months later, due to the relegation of Piacenza, and Sampdoria missed the chance to promote.
+In January 2001, he re-joined Reggina, this time in Serie A to avoid relegation.
+But Reggina was relegated at last, but Dionigi was one of the players to help the club back to Serie A just a year later.
 He was dropped from the club Serie A plan, and he joined former coach Franco Colomba at Napoli of Serie B on 31 August 2002.
 He played in Naples until the club went bankrupt two years later.
-Dionigi started his third spells at Reggio Calabria since 9 July 2004.
-After played another 10 Serie A games, he left on loan to Bari, Ternana, Spezia and lastly Crotone, all were Serie B clubs.
+Dionigi started his third spell at Reggio Calabria since 9 July 2004.
+After playing another 10 Serie A games, he left on loan to Bari, Ternana, Spezia, and lastly Crotone, all of which were Serie B clubs.

 In summer 2007, he joined Taranto of Serie C1, where he last played since at Como 1993–94 season.